-With the precipitous declines in the cost of renewable energy technologies over the past 10 years, new wind and solar projects can be built for less than the cost of operating existing fossil-fired power plants throughout much of the world.
-From 2008 to 2019, benchmark prices for unsubsidized wind and utility-scale solar photovoltaic (PV) fell by 69% and 88% respectively.
-Further cost declines are anticipated for these resources, as well as for flexibility resources, including demand management and battery storage that support renewables integration (Exhibit 18).
+With the precipitous declines in the cost of renewable energy technologies over the past 10 years, new wind and solar projects can be built for less than the cost of operating existing fossil-fired power plants throughout much of the world (see Exhibit 18).
+From 2008 to 2019, benchmark prices for unsubsidized wind and utility-scale solar photovoltaic (PV) fell by 69% and 88% respectively.29 Further cost declines are anticipated for these resources, as well as for flexibility resources, including demand management and battery storage that support renewables integration.

-Renewable Energy Project Costs Undercut New-Build and Existing Fossil Generation Costs at US Average Prices 2018 \$/MWh
+Renewable Energy Project Costs Undercut New-Build and Existing Fossil Generation Costs at US Average Prices 2018 Levelized Cost (\$/MWh)

 Note: Recent bid prices for renewables are significantly lower than these 2018 average benchmarks in many markets.
-Source: RMI analysis, Lazard 2018
+It's important to note that nonrenewable costs are subsidized, while the renewable costs shown are unsubsidized.

+Source: RMI, Lazard30

 Given the price declines for wind and solar, a significant share of existing coal-fired plants in countries around the world are increasingly uncompetitive against renewables, even on a marginal operating cost basis.
-In the United States, an estimated 74% of coal-fired generating capacity costs more to operate than building new wind or solar projects nearby, based on 2019 benchmark pricing inclusive of tax credits.
-US solar PV costs are expected to decline further, by 24%-46%, between now and 2030.
-We estimate that 85% of operating US coal capacity could be outcompeted by unsubsidized renewables by 2025.
+In the United States, an estimated 74% of coal-fired generating capacity costs more to operate than building new wind or solar projects nearby, based on 2019 benchmark pricing inclusive of tax credits.31 US solar PV costs are expected to decline further, by 24%-46%, between now and 2030.32 We estimate that 85% of operating US coal capacity could be outcompeted by unsubsidized renewables by 2025.
 From a global perspective, the United States is only one of many countries that have over 80% of coal capacity that is expected to cost more than renewables projects by 2030 (Exhibit 19).
 That said, in some countries, such as China, renewables today remain more expensive than fossil fuels and are more expensive than they should be, given global benchmarks.
 A sustained focus on identifying country-specific cost drivers and reduction strategies, similar to the US Department of Energy's SunShot Initiative, is critical.